How To Stop Being A People Pleaser While Still Being Nice

 What’s instinctively learned as babies is to get fed, get cleaned and loved, get what they want, is by manipulating the moods of their parents.

-What they find out is by using certain activities such as crying or laughing, they will be rewarded.
+What they realize is by using certain activities such as crying or laughing, they will be rewarded.

 Babies quickly learn smiling, by being adorable, what they receive is food, praise, attention, and cuddling.